-Inquiries pertaining to lost articles should be made to the receptionist at the front desk in the Administration Building and/or the Campus Police Department.
+Inquiries pertaining to lost articles should be made to the receptionist at the front desk in the Administration Building and/or the Bookstore in the Student Center.
 Students who find articles may leave them in one of the places mentioned above.